steadicat/grindelwald/README.md

 a.invalidate();
 ```

-Check the source for advanced features, like automatically subscribing and unsubscribing your own functions and components based on which reactive functions they call!
+Check the source for advanced features, like automatically subscribing and unsubscribing your own functions and components based on which reactive functions they call.